 Gemstones from G to O

-There you have this months gems from Garnet to Opal!
-Watch for the next series.
+There you have this month’s gems from Garnet to Opal!
+Watch for a new set coming next month!

 Photos and info courtesy of GIA.com.